Microneedling: a powerful, under-researched hair loss therapy

 For pattern hair loss sufferers, this often means increases to hair counts within the realms of 15% – and that’s without any other therapies.
 That’s an impressive improvement.
 But again, it bears repeating…

-We only see these hair count increases from studies using microneedling devices that puncture 1.5mm to 2.5mm deep.
+We only see these hair count increases from studies using microneedling devices (by themselves) that puncture 1.5mm to 2.5mm deep.
 In other words, we only see these hair count increases at microneedling lengths that stimulate the hair follicle stem cell bulge.

 Long-story short: we likely need to microneedle at depths of 1.5mm to 2.5mm if we’re to expect appreciable stimulation of the hair follicle stem cell bulge, and thereby appreciable hair follicle proliferation (i.e., hair regrowth).